Tag Archives: Debt

 24 Comments

-Filed under Business, DCC, Design, Disinformation, Economics, Geography, Heritage, Media, People, Politics, Project management, Property, Site, Sport, Stadiums, Stupidity, Town planning, Urban design, What stadium
+Filed under Business, DCC, Design, Economics, Geography, Heritage, Media, People, Politics, Project management, Property, Site, Sport, Stadiums, Town planning, Urban design, What stadium

 DCC debt -Cr Vandervis